European Court of Auditors: President

 The members then elect one of their members as the President of the ECA for a renewable three-year term.
 The election takes place by a secret ballot of those members who applied for the presidency.
 The duties of the President (which may be delegated) are to convene and chair the meetings of the ECA, ensuring that decisions are implemented and the departments (and other activities) are soundly managed.
 The President also represents the institution and appoints a representative for it in contentious proceedings.

-The current President is Tony Murphy (from Ireland) who took office on October 1, 2022.
+The current President is Tony Murphy (from Ireland), who took office on 1 October 2022 and was re-elected for a second three-year term beginning on 1 October 2025.
 He succeeded Klaus-Heiner Lehne (Germany), elected in 2016.
 The previous presidents were Sir Norman Price (elected in 1977, United Kingdom), Michael Murphy (1977, Ireland), Pierre Lelong (1981, France), Marcel Mart (1984, Luxembourg), Aldo Angioi (1990, Italy), André Middelhoek (1992, Netherlands), Bernhard Friedmann (1996, Germany), Jan O. Karlsson (1999, Sweden), Juan Manuel Fabra Vallés † (2002, Spain), Hubert Weber (2006, Austria), and Vítor Manuel da Silva Caldeira (2007, Portugal).

 Members

-List of members of the European Court of Auditors as of 22 May 2025:
+List of members of the European Court of Auditors as of 26 March 2026: